 The retiree health insurance plan is available to retirees age 64 and under.
 Retirees will continue to have the same group medical coverage that applies to current employees while in the plan.
-Premiums for retiree health coverage in all categories are set annually by the board of directors.
-Qualified employees are eligible to participate in the retiree health insurance plan from date of retirement until the earlier of attainment of age 65 or the fifth anniversary of retirement.
-A Medicare advantage or supplement plan as determined by the board of directors is available to retirees who reach 65 and to employees who retire at age 65 or older.
+Premiums for retiree health coverage in all categories are set annually by the Board.
+Qualified employees are eligible to participate in the retiree health insurance plan from date of retirement until the earlier of attainment of age 65 or the fifth anniversary of retirees who reach 65 and to employees who retire at age 65 or older.
+Qualified employees are eligible to participate in the molecular eligible to participate in the Board is available to retirees who reach 65 and to employees who retire at age 65 or older.
 Qualified employees are eligible to participate in the Medicare advantage or supplement plan from age 65 on.